-From escort missions that are the equivalent of trying to carry bone china through a live fire exercise to inventory management as designed by Satan’s own Feng Shui consultant, as gamers we are united by .
+From escort missions that are the equivalent of trying to carry bone china through a live fire exercise to inventory management as designed by Satan’s own Feng Shui consultant, we are united by the things we hate.
 But as individuals, we also have our gears ground disproportionately hard by some idiosyncratic pet peeves.
 For this feature, PC Gamer’s writers were asked to pick the things that they loathe most in games, which other people might not feel quite so passionate about.

 Getting Into boats

 Honestly, has there ever been a game which has handled the transition from lovely land to small seafaring vessel in a manner that was anything less than awful?
 I’ve been playing a ton of The Witcher 3 recently, and the boats are classic bullshit.
 Try to casually saunter aboard and Geralt invariably slips betwixt dock and hull.
 Try to jump instead, and the animation—which is clearly inappropriate for safe boat embarkment—sends him flying clear over and into the drink.
 Once soaked, you face trying to shamefacedly clamber out, character model bucking wildly as it transitions between swimming and walking modes.
 Anything but pixel perfect alignment results in the kind of thrashing that would usually see Chief Brody clear the beach.
 From GTA to Assassin’s Creed, small boats are an absolute blight on open world games.
 Big ones aren’t much better either, as is any obstacle you end up having to swim slowly around looking for a point of ingress.
-See also: mountaintop markers, minimaps, and slopes that seem to have been smeared with butter.
+See also: mountaintop markers, minimaps, and slopes that seem to have been smeared with butter. —Tim Clark

 Adventure games that make you watch the character walk across every screen

-Adventure games would probably be my favorite genre if it weren’t for this one time-consuming flaw.
+Adventure games would probably be my favorite genre if it weren’t for this one time-consuming slog.
 I don’t mind watching my dopey pixelated avatar mosey through an intricately detailed mural depicting a shipyard or haunted house or magical Russian forest, but good God, if I mash the mouse button just let me transition to the next scene right away.
 There’s a lot to soak in, sure, and spending time on each screen means a puzzle solution or item might catch my eye, but if I know the solution to a puzzle or want to check out a specific panel, let me go.
-Pajama Sam taught me that I shouldn’t be afraid of the dark, but it also taught little James to look inside and see the void.
+Pajama Sam taught me that I shouldn’t be afraid of the dark, but it also taught little James to look inside and see the void. —James Davenport

 Combat music that is the same no matter what you’re fighting